Who do you become when everything you know about yourself turns out to be a lie?

 Michael Crichton meets Blade Runner in this near-future thriller about reprograming the human brain and the terrifying prospect of who might wield such power.
 Riley has her whole life turn from her by strangers who claim she is not who she believes herself to be.

 Out now in hardcover and ebook wherever books are sold.
 Published by DoxaNoûs Media.

-Socrates claimed that the unexamined life is not worth living, as quoted in Plato's Apology.
-Storytelling has always been and continues to be an essential way in which human beings examine life and make sense of our world.
+Socrates claimed that the unexamined life is not worth living.
+Storytelling is an essential way in which human beings examine life and make sense of our world.
 Today, neuroscience and evolutionary psychology confirm that we survive by creating narratives.

 That's why I say...

 A life without stories is not worth living.

 "Wisler expertly combines breakneck action with philosophical debates about personality and identity, leaving readers exhilarated until the extraordinary conclusion."

 "Such an awesome ride!
 The story pulled me right in and I loved every moment of it."

 - Amazon review of Sleepwalker